Gaul

 Gaul c.
 58 BC, on the eve of the Gallic Wars.
 The Romans divided Gaul into five parts: Gallia Celtica (largely corresponding to the later province Gallia Lugdunensis), Gallia Belgica, Gallia Cisalpina, Gallia Narbonensis, and Gallia Aquitania.

-Gaul (Gallia) was a region of Western Europe first clearly described by the Romans, encompassing present-day France, Belgium, Luxembourg, and parts of Switzerland, the Netherlands, Germany, and Northern Italy.
+Gaul (Gallia) was a region of Western Europe first clearly described by the Romans, encompassing present-day Belgium, France, Luxembourg, and parts of Germany, Netherlands, Northern Italy and Switzerland.
 It covered an area of 494,000 km2.
-According to Julius Caesar, who took control of the region on behalf of the Roman Republic, Gaul was divided into three parts: Gallia Celtica, Belgica, and Aquitania.
 Archaeologically, the Gauls were bearers of the La Tène culture during the 5th to 1st centuries BC.
 This material culture was found throughout Gaul and as far east as modern-day southern Poland, Slovakia, and Hungary.

-Warbands led by the Gaul Brennos sacked Rome in 387 BC, becoming the only time Rome was conquered by a foreign enemy in 800 years.
+Roman control of Gaul lasted for five centuries, until the collapse of the Western Roman empire.
+Already in 387 BC warbands led by the Gaul Brennos sacked Rome, becoming the only time Rome was conquered by a foreign enemy in 800 years.
 However, Gallia Cisalpina was conquered by the Romans in 204 BC and Gallia Narbonensis in 123 BC.
 Gaul was invaded after 120 BC by the Cimbri and the Teutons, who were in turn defeated by the Romans by 103 BC.
 Julius Caesar finally subdued the largest part of Gaul in his campaigns from 58 to 51 BC.
-Roman control of Gaul lasted for five centuries, until the last Roman rump state, the Domain of Soissons, fell to the Franks in AD 486.
+According to his account, non-Roman Gaul at that time was divided into three parts: Gallia Celtica, Gallia Belgica, and Gallia Aquitania.

 While the Gauls shifted from a primarily Celtic culture during Late Antiquity, becoming amalgamated into a Gallo-Roman culture, Gallia remained the conventional name of the territory throughout the Early Middle Ages, until it acquired a new identity as the Capetian Kingdom of France in the high medieval period.
-Gallia remains a name of France in modern Greek (Γαλλία) and modern Latin (besides the alternatives Francia and Francogallia).
+Gallia remains a name of France in modern Greek (Γαλλία) and modern Latin (alongside the alternatives Francia and Francogallia).
+The Catholic Archbishop of Lyon still holds the title of "Primate of the Gauls" today.
+The term "Gallicanism"—referring to a politico-religious movement—also derives its etymology from Gaul.